 You would help people get the right medicines and drugs and use them safely to treat illnesses and disease.

-You’d check prescriptions, dispense medicines and make sure that the laws to control medicines are met.
+You would check prescriptions, dispense medicines and make sure that the laws to control medicines are met.

 You could work as a community pharmacist, for example in a high street shop, or in a hospital pharmacy either in the NHS or in a private hospital.